SoftwareAG/c8y-docs/content/change-logs/now-possible-to-pick-fragment-and-series-in-datapoint-library.md

 jira: MTM-52704
 version: 10.18.63.0
 ---
-In the datapoint library, it is now possible to pick fragment and series from an existing datapoint.
+In the data point library, it is now possible to pick fragment and series from an existing data point.